swichers/py-chatterbox-tts/README.md

 A streaming Text-to-Speech service using Chatterbox TTS, wrapped in a FastAPI application.

+This was purpose built for a specific project but is generic enough to be used in other projects.

 ## Features
 - **Streaming Audio**: Returns audio bytes directly for low-latency playback.
 - **Custom Voices**: Easily add new voices via configuration files.